LumenGNU/ManSearchProvider/README.md

 - Run: `npm run nested-shell:start`
 - Stop and run (restart): `npm run nested-shell:restart`
 - Stop: `npm run nested-shell:stop` or close the terminal window
-- Interaction with Nested Shell may be significantly slower
+- Interaction with nested shell may be significantly slower

 ⚠️ [**This is designed for GNOME Shell 45-48 and won't work in GNOME Shell 49+.**](https://gjs.guide/extensions/upgrading/gnome-shell-49.html#debugging)